 Who is involved?

-Mediation meetings involve the parents and/or young person with SEN, an officer from the local authority and a mediation service.
-In Sheffield, the service provider used is called Collis Mediation Ltd.
+Mediation meetings involve the parents and/or young person with SEND, an officer from the local authority and a mediation service.
+In Sheffield, the service provider commissioned by the local authority to provide mediation services is called Collis Mediation Ltd.

 If you and your family do not want to take part in mediation, the mediation service will send you a mediation certificate within three working days.
 You can then appeal to the SEND Tribunal.

-If you and your family do want to take part in mediation and your case meets the criteria, the mediation service will contact the local authority and set a date for a mediation meeting.
+If you and your family do want to take part in mediation and your case covers one of the areas of disagreement outlined above, the mediation service will contact the local authority and set a date for a mediation meeting.
 Mediation meetings must be held within 30 days of the request being made.
-You can withdraw from the process at any time, receive a mediation certificate and make an appeal to the SEND Tribunal.
+You can withdraw from the process at any time, request a mediation certificate and make an appeal to the SEND Tribunal.

 Before the mediation meeting, the mediator or case worker will help you and your family prepare by meeting with you and writing a case summary.
 They will also do this with the other party and the summaries are exchanged before the meeting if possible.
 You and your family will be asked to suggest who should attend the meeting and where it might be held.